Locations

 Properly leveraging hybrid rights and SA can save money or avoid future costs.
 For instance, using your existing licenses in Azure (via AHB) might save you tens of thousands on cloud VM licensing fees (as noted earlier).
 Deciding not to renew SA on a set of 50 older Windows Server licenses you intend to keep running as-is could cut 25% off the renewal cost for those licenses (since SA roughly adds that annually).

-That could be $50k/year saved – however, you forego upgrades.
+That could be $50k/year saved; however, you forego upgrades.
 If those servers stay in use without issues, it’s pure savings.
-If you needed to upgrade in year 2, you might have to spend more later, so carefully weigh it.
+If you need to upgrade in year 2, you might have to spend more later, so carefully weigh the decision.

 The overarching impact is ensuring you’re paying only for the value you plan to use: keep investments (like SA) where they enable something tangible (cloud use, upgrades) and trim them where they don’t.